Phileosopher/commonplace/success-5_persevering.md

 - Cynicism about any future attempts
 - Dysfunction from prolonged exposure to feeling failure

-Take 1 day off every week:
+Take one day off every week:

 - Scientific studies have shown that people are 150% more productive when they take a day off every week.
 - By taking a day off from working, we allow ourselves to recharge.